Sculptra® is one of the most exciting breakthroughs in non-invasive treatment for the loss of facial volume.

-Sculptra is composed of poly-L-lactic acid, a synthetic material.
-Sculptra is not made from human or animal sources and does not require a skin test.
-Poly-L-lactic acid (PLLA) is a biocompatible (does not harm the body), biodegradable (able to be broken down by the body) material that has been widely used for many years in surgical products.
+Sculptra is composed of poly-L-lactic acid (PLLA), a synthetic material; it is not made from human or animal sources and does not require a skin test.
+PLLA is a biocompatible (does not harm the body), biodegradable (able to be broken down by the body) material that has been widely used for many years in surgical products.

 Sculptra is a synthetic injectable material known as “poly-L-lactic acid.”
 Poly-L-lactic acid is biocompatible (a material that does not harm the body) and biodegradable (able to be broken down by the body).
 Poly-L-lactic acid has been widely used for many years in dissolvable stitches, soft tissue implants, and other types of implants.

-Sculptra is injected below the surface of the skin in the area of fat loss.
-Sculptra provides a gradual increase in skin thickness.
+Sculptra is injected below the surface of the skin in the area of fat loss providing a gradual increase in skin thickness.
 Visible results appear within the first few treatment sessions.

-No. At your first treatment visit, it may appear that Sculptra worked immediately because of swelling from the injections and the water used to dilute Sculptra.
+No. At your first treatment visit, it may appear that results are immediate because of swelling from the injections and the water used to dilute Sculptra.
 In a few days, when the swelling goes down and the water is absorbed by your body, you may look as you did before your treatment.
 Sculptra takes time to gradually correct the depression in your skin.
-Your healthcare provider will see you again in a few weeks to decide if you need more Sculptra injections.
+Your healthcare provider will see you again in a few weeks to decide if you need more treatments.

 Dr. Scheiner will decide the appropriate number of treatment sessions and the amount of Sculptra you will need at each session.
 Patients with severe facial fat loss may require 3 to 6 treatment sessions.